thekesolutions/koha-plugin-lti-import/README.md

-# koha-plugin-lit-import-overlay
+# koha-plugin-lit-import
-LIT import overlay
+A plugin for staging LIT MARC import files.
+It implements a configurable overlay behaviour policy.